charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 import { getByIndex } from '../assets/elf-local-storage';
 ```

-Since the above could get out of data.
-I will try to maintain it here:
+Since the above could get out of date, I will try to maintain it here:

 - [Elf Local Storage][elf-local-storage]